• There are no suggestions because the search field is empty.

 Fessenden050616_1357__Read

 Team captains are, of course, considered to be leaders among their peers, and even if an athlete doesn’t hold a specific title, many players become “unsung heroes.”
 They lead by example, work hard to be the first ones on the field and the last ones off, and address any behaviors from teammates that might be detrimental to the overall success of the team.
-It is a tall order for young athletes to take on, but the opportunity for growth is significant
+It is a tall order for young athletes to take on, but the opportunity for growth is significant, especially in a private school sports environment where the athletic community is more tightly-knit.

 Team Sports Teach the Value of Teamwork